Quality Improvement for Institutions | PINNACLE Registry Celebrates 10 years of Quality Improvement

 As the PINNACLE Registry looks forward to the next decade, Virani notes it’s a good time to remember the people who helped build the registry.
 “At the end of a decade of some great work, I think we should thank those volunteers and staff members who continue to invest their time and effort to make this registry worthwhile for clinicians, patients and investigators.”

-Keywords: ACC Publications, Cardiology Magazine, Coronary Artery Disease, Atrial Fibrillation, Hemoglobin A, Glycosylated, Quality Improvement, Diabetes Mellitus, Hypertension, Primary Health Care
+Keywords: ACC Publications, Cardiology Magazine, Coronary Artery Disease, Atrial Fibrillation, Glycated Hemoglobin A, Quality Improvement, Diabetes Mellitus, Hypertension, Primary Health Care

 < Back to Listings